labs13-clone/back-end/README.md

   - Get an array of categories for:
     - Create Challenge Form
     - Search Challenges Category Filter
+      - Use the challenges query param to only get back categories that have been attached to challenges
 - **POST /api/categories/challenges**
   - Attach categories to challenges:
     - Accepts a single category or multiple categories